Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Assignments/ProjectSpecifications.md

 ## Stretch challenges

+- Data should be synchronized with a backend system that is set up using Firebase, or any other option of your preference
+    - Note: Firebase recommended for speed time and simplicity
+- Implement _at least one_ API call that successfully works together with your backend (e.g. only syncing new trips but not changes or deletions, or login in users)
 - Add an *Edit* button on the Main Screen and/or the Trip Detail Screen that puts the table view into edit mode; this provides the user with another way of deleting elements.
 - Synchronize all Trips and Waypoints with your Server - this should include user authentication so that persisted data is user specific.
 - Use Keychain to store the user's password, maybe try the sync with iCloud feature.
 - Include unit testing for at least one module.

+Depending on how many challenges you complete, you can earn credit for classwork you missed.

 ## Project evaluation criteria